Baanam: Plot

 The story is set in the town of Ranasthali, in the year 1989.
 Bhagat Panigrahi is preparing to become an IPS officer.
-His father, Chandrasekhar Panigrahi, a former Naxalite, returns after 20 years before giving up his fight for the society because of his retirement.
-According to his ideology, at a certain time, every person wants to retire in their works.
+His father, Chandrasekhar Panigrahi, a former Naxalite, returns after 20 years before giving up his fight for society because of his retirement.
+According to his ideology, at a certain time, every person wants to retire from their work.
 He became the first person who retired in naxalism.
 He comes back home and questions his son's ambition of becoming an IPS because his wife was killed by a policeman.
 Bhagath convinces him with his point of logic and gets the acceptance from his father.
 Meanwhile, a local don, Shakti Patnaik, is slowly building his empire, terrorizing police and anyone who opposes him.

-One day, Bhagat meets Subbalaxmi, a naive married Brahmin girl at a railway station; she was abandoned by her in-laws because of insufficient dowry.
-Unable to pay the dowry, her father commits suicide unknown to her.
-Then with the help of Bhagath, she starts a new life to become an independent women.
+One day, Bhagat meets Subbalakshmi, a naive married Brahmin girl at a railway station; she was abandoned by her in-laws because of insufficient dowry.
+Unable to pay the dowry, her father commits suicide, unknown to her.
+Then with the help of Bhagath, she starts a new life to become an independent woman.
 One day her husband sends a message to her for a secret meeting, then Bhagath came with her to meet him; in that meeting, she ends her relationship with her husband.
-Then on the urge of taking revenge on her, her ex-husband involves Shakti's gang to abduct her, which triggers a series of events between Bhagat and Shakti.
+Then on the urge of taking revenge on her, her ex-husband takes the help of the dreaded gangster, Shakthi Patnaik, to abduct her, which triggers a series of events between Bhagat and Shakthi.
 After that, Bhagath proposes to Subbalakshmi for marriage she eventually accepts.
 Meanwhile, Bhagath manages to qualify in UPSC and is selected for training in the middle of the route.
-Shakti and his gang interrupts him and severely injured him.
-Then angered Sr.panigrahi tries to kill Shakti, but the attempt was missed and caught by Shakti, then he kills him brutally.
-After knowing the facts, Bhagath decides to destroy Shakti.
-He meets a senior IPS officer once who inspired Bhagath to become an IPS Officer in his childhood by asking trainees to stand up for the fight against the tyranny of Shakti.
+Shakthi and his gang interrupt him and severely injure him.
+Then angered Sr.panigrahi tries to kill Shakthi, but the attempt is missed and caught by Shakthi, then he kills him brutally.
+After knowing the facts, Bhagath decides to destroy Shakthi.
+He meets a senior IPS officer who once inspired Bhagath to become an IPS Officer in his childhood by asking trainees to stand up for the fight against the tyranny of Shakthi.
 Earlier, he refuses, and later, he accepts.
-Then all the gang attacks the gang members of Shakti and his businesses with solid evidence.
-Then Shakti tries to run away to Hyderabad.
-Bhagath and his gang came to arrest Shakti along with the police then Bhagath catches Shakti, and a fight ensues between them in the fight, Bhagath kills Shakti.
+Then the gang attacks the gang members of Shakthi and his businesses with solid evidence.
+Then Shakthi tries to run away to Hyderabad.
+Bhagath and his gang came to arrest Shakthi along with the police then Bhagath catches Shakthi, and a fight ensues between them in the fight, Bhagath kills Shakthi.

 After that, the trainees got their postings, and Bhagath is ready to go for his training in the police academy.
 The film ends with the line "a new chapter begins".